monalizadsg/100days-of-code-log/README.md

 **New thing(s) learned:** Today is my official first of my first pull request in github.
 I consider this as first because I am working on something that is beyond my level but I have to put myself out there and do something.
 I dont know if my code will pass but I have to take and learn from it.
 It's really challenging and exciting as well!

 ---

+### Day 78-79: October 14-15, Wednesday - Thursday

+**Today's Objectives**:

+- Sign up page for rummmble
+- Nextjs docs

+**New thing(s) learned:** I kind of having some thoughts if my code is right or wrong.
+I kind of worried but it is the only to learn and put myself out there.
+I have to learn from it.
+Whatever the feedback will be, then I gotta get it and work on it.
+I am also in the process of diving into nextjs right now. :)

+---